Reilly-Lab-Yale/variant_effects_mnoon/README.md

 ...

 Todo
-- [ ] Check allele number cutoff
+- [ ] Fix genotype number cutoff
+- [ ] fix thresholds
+    - [ ] new thresholds (subdivide beyond figs), & break alt & ref into separate columns
+    - [ ]
+- [ ] annotated directly from GRCh38-cCREs.V4.bed.gz , make all types
+    - [ ] Get list of unique
-- [ ] Re-run annotate on chr 22 with fixed filtering parameters
+- [ ] chr22 branch : Re-run annotate on chr 22 with fixed filtering parameters
+    - [ ] check if slurm can still write to oytput files in branches
 - [ ] Branch : modify annotate to work with caching & more CPUs
+- [ ] regraph
 - [ ] modify graphing programs to be name agnostic.
-- [ ] annotated directly from GRCh38-cCREs.V4.bed.gz
+- [ ] modify to put . instead of -

 0. merge
 Adds malinouis predictions to datasets

 1. annotate

 (interpretations)